The University of Law: What it's really like

 What is The University of Law?

-The University of Law is home to the UK’s largest undergraduate law faculty, and provides a range of undergraduate and postgraduate courses in law and related areas.
+The University of Law is home to the UK’s largest undergraduate law faculty, with a range of undergraduate and postgraduate courses in law and related areas.
 Its origins go back to 1876, and it received official university designation in 2012.

-For undergraduate study it has seven campuses across the UK, plus two abroad - one in Berlin, and one in Hong Kong.
+For undergraduates, it has seven campuses across the UK, plus two abroad - one in Berlin, and one in Hong Kong.
 It also offers a range of degrees entirely online.

 Why apply to The University of Law?

-The University of Law consistently ranks extremely highly in the UK’s National Student Satisfaction Survey - a survey that all final-year undergraduates can take assessing their satisfaction with the course that they’re about to complete.
-In 2019, The University of Law achieved top ten rankings for five core areas of the survey, and in 2020 was named the best university in England for overall student satisfaction.
-Basically, students at The University of Law tend to be really happy with their choice.
+The University of Law consistently ranks extremely highly in the UK’s National Student Satisfaction Survey.
+In 2020, it was named the best university in England for overall student satisfaction.
+Basically, students here tend to be really happy with their choice!

-Part of the reason for these high levels of satisfaction may be that the educational style is extremely practical.
-90% of your teachers will be professionally qualified in the field that they’re teaching, be it policing or law or business, and the focus of the degree is very much to prepare you for real-world employment.
+Part of the reason for these high levels of satisfaction may be that the educational style is very practical.
+90% of your teachers are professionally qualified in the field that they’re teaching, be it policing or law or business.
+And the focus of the degree is very much to prepare you for real-world employment.

 Who isn’t the right fit for The University of Law?

-If you’re dreaming about wandering around a traditional campus university surrounded by thousands of fellow students, The University of Law may not be right for you.
-The campuses tend to be smaller, and many of the students commute from home rather than living in halls of residence.
-However, a smaller student body means you’re much more able to quickly feel part of the student community and have the opportunity to connect with your teachers.
+If you’re dreaming about a traditional campus uni surrounded by thousands of fellow students, The University of Law may not be right for you.
+The campuses tend to be smaller, and many of the students commute from home rather than living in halls.
+However, a smaller student body means you’re much more able to quickly feel part of the community and connect with your teachers.

 Any application tips?

-Universities want to see that you’re making informed decisions, both in terms of the subject you want to study and the institutions you want to study at.
-Use your Personal Statement to demonstrate the reasons behind the choices, the relevant skills you’ve developed, and the experiences you’ve had (both in and out of the classroom) that have set you on this path.
-The main aim is to persuade whoever is reading your Personal Statement that you will be an excellent student once you’re on the course.
+Universities want to see that you’re making informed decisions, both in terms of the subject you want to study and the places you want to study at.
+Use your personal statement to show the reasons behind the choices, the relevant skills you’ve developed, and the experiences you’ve had (both in and out of the classroom) that have set you on this path.
+The main aim is to persuade whoever is reading it that you'll be an excellent student once you’re on the course.

-A great way to find appropriate experiences, and also to demonstrate that you are keen, is to engage with events and resources that universities are putting out there!
-There are so many online opportunities, like webinars, that can introduce you to potential courses and institutions.
-Make use of what the universities themselves are offering, and you’ll not only be able to make a more informed choice, it helps you show how committed you are.
+A great way to find appropriate experiences, and to show that you're keen, is to engage with events and resources that unis are putting out there!
+There are so many online opportunities, like webinars, that can introduce you to potential courses.
+Make use of what the unis themselves are offering.
+You’ll not only be able to make a more informed choice; it helps you show how committed you are.

-Remember, Unifrog’s Personal statement tool can help you make sure you’re really explaining why you’d be a great choice for a course, while the Activities tool can help you keep track of all the exciting things you’ve done outside of school.
+Unifrog’s Personal statement tool can help you make sure you’re really explaining why you’d be a great choice for a course.
+The Activities tool can help you keep track of all the exciting things you’ve done outside of school.